aejsmith/kboot/documentation/gui.md

 configuration file to set one.

 Any errors in the GUI configuration will result in falling back on the text menu.
-If this happens an error will be logged to the debug message to state what was wrong, which can be viewed by pressing F10.
+If this happens an error will be logged to the debug log to state what was wrong, which can be viewed by pressing F10.

 The example below illustrates configuration of the GUI menu: